 The majority of pupil premium children come into school below national expectations in most areas of the curriculum especially in the areas of understanding, speaking, self-confidence and awareness, reading, numbers, the world, technology and expressive arts and design.
 This low base line leads to the importance of additional support throughout the school to narrow the gap.
 Many of our pupil premium children also lack confidence and resilience.

 We measure the impact of pupil premium by closely monitoring our intervention programmes, through learning walks, pupil progress meetings, data and work scrutiny.
 We monitor the progress of these children and provide support if it is required.
 These children have priority access to these interventions and the impact of this will be reviewed termly.
 Pupils attainment and progress will be discussed with governors and the overall impact will be evaluated in the summer / autumn term.

 Details of our 2018/19 allocation and the impact of its expenditure can be viewed below.

-Details of our 2019/20 allocation and the intended impact of its expenditure will be uploaded to this page shortly.
+Details of our 2019/20 allocation and the intended impact of its expenditure can be viewed below.